Bluetorch-LLC/elden-cloud/md/special/tos.md

 - Keep comments relevant and on-topic.
 Use the comment section on the main page, or email me, for general questions, feedback, or complaints.
 - Do not use the content or information on this site to break the law.
+- Do not use my content to train AI without written permission.
+CC-BY-SA requires attribution and AI models don't usually give credit for their training data.

 That's basically it.